How BEIS has planned for emergencies potentially affecting oil, gas and electricity production and supply, and the civil

-The Convention aims to ensure adequate and fair compensation for victims who suffer damage as a result of a nuclear incident at a nuclear installation or during the transport of nuclear substances to and from that installation.
-At the same time, it is aimed at ensuring that responsibility for any failure rests with installation operators, as they are in the best position to ensure the safety of their installation.
+The Conventions aim to ensure adequate and fair compensation for victims who suffer damage as a result of a nuclear incident at a nuclear installation or during the transport of nuclear substances to and from that installation.
+At the same time, the regime is aimed at ensuring that responsibility for any failure rests with installation operators, as they are in the best position to ensure the safety of their installation.
 The Conventions also ensure compensation is available in the case of nuclear damage across borders.

-The Convention imposes no fault liability on the designated operator of the nuclear installation that causes damage.
+The Paris Convention imposes no fault liability on the operator of the nuclear installation that causes damage.
 It channels all liability to that operator so that victims can sue a readily identifiable person.
 Operators are required to take out insurance or make other provision to cover their potential liability.
-Victims in all countries that are contracting parties to the convention should have equal access to compensation.
+Victims in all countries that are contracting parties to the Convention have equal access to compensation.
 The Brussels Supplementary Convention provides additional public funds for compensation over and above that provided by the Paris Convention.

 The countries that have ratified the Paris Convention are Belgium, Denmark, Finland, France, Germany, Greece, Italy, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, Turkey and the UK.
 These countries (except Greece, Portugal and Turkey) have also ratified the Brussels Convention.

 Amendments to the Conventions were agreed by the contracting parties in 2004.
 They upgrade the existing regime and are intended to ensure that, in the event of a nuclear incident, an increased amount of compensation will be available to a larger number of victims in respect to a broader range of damage than is currently the case.
 The amendments extend the liability regime to operators of nuclear waste disposal sites.
 The amendments to the Conventions will come into force when they have been ratified by the contracting parties.